 During that time I decided to solve the world’s energy crisis.
 As part of this modest endeavour I dragged friends into “assisting” me in experiments measuring the energy content in blades of spinifex.
 This was superseded by an intention to make a fortune writing anonymously so I could solve the energy crisis by funding nuclear fusion research.
 As with that, my attempts to solve world hunger and save the environment are also still works in progress.

-When I flew into Sydney in December, 1979, to start a B.Sc. at university, my main goals were the same as that of most teenagers – to get copies of the BBC’s “The Voyage of Charles Darwin”, “Microbes and Men” and Shakespeare plays, to roam the halls of the State Library and to join Greenpeace.
+When I flew into Sydney in December, 1979, to start a B.Sc. at university, my main goals were the same as that of most teenagers – to get copies of the BBC’s “The Voyage of Charles Darwin”, “Microbes and Men” and Shakespeare’s plays, to roam the halls of the State Library and to join Greenpeace.
 Reading Rattigan’s “Ross” at school had created an interest that led to me reading “The Mint” and, intrigued by the history of the Middle East, I made a point of finding a copy of “Seven Pillars” in the library (which really would have been better left at Uxbridge station where Lawrence once “accidentally” left the manuscript).
 At the same time, browsing the shelves, I came upon the original transcripts of trials from the days of transportation and was intrigued to find that the stories really were true – young people starving on the street really were transported for “poaching” or “stealing” a tiny piece of cheese.
 Back then, along with murder and rape, theft of property over the value of 40 shillings (£2) was a hanging offence, so those whose punishment was less than the gallows and were transported for 7 years really were mostly petty larcenists.
-That, or political protesters and white-collar fraudsters at a time the definition of “fraud” was somewhat fluid and debt could still see someone in prison.
+That, or political protesters and white-collar fraudsters during a time when the definition of “fraud” was somewhat fluid and debt could still see someone in prison.
 The majority of the 14 year transportees, therefore, were educated doctors, lawyers and merchants etc., who, apparently, were the real trouble-makers on the boats.
-Either way, the way I see it – those transported were the smart ones – got a free meal and a free ticket to paradise for it or were educated adventurous rebels, founding an intelligent nation, leaving the lesser classes behind.
+Either way, the way I see it – those transported were the smart ones – got a free meal and a free ticket to paradise for it or were educated adventurous rebels, founding an intelligent nation, leaving the lesser classes behind in England to run the House of Lords.

 I was an inner city person, enjoying the academic life in historic Annandale, going to uni or to work at a lab or in the city, being able to spontaneously race down to the Opera House to hear even just a single Act or Movement I liked, thanks to student rush, under $10 at the time, having the privilege of being able to hear some of the greatest musicians in the world.
 Among notable performances were Sir Neville Marriner conducting the Academy of St Martin in the Fields and, of course, Dame Joan “wonderlungs” Sutherland, whose Lucia I heard in the Park.
 That interest led to me being elected a Director of the Music Broadcasting Society of NSW and programme planner, producer, programme writer and announcer at its classical music radio station, 2MBS-FM.
-I worked with and interviewed many great people, including the astounding Rita Hunter, and was invited to present the ABC Concert Preview, featuring the Sydney Symphony Orchestra, and to consult on several programmes, glad to support emerging Australian music and musicians during a time that, heading toward the British/European 1988 Bicentennial and unshackling itself from the colonial yoke, Australia was trying to ‘find itself’.
+I worked with and interviewed many great people, including the astounding Rita Hunter, and was invited to present the ABC Concert Preview, featuring the Sydney Symphony Orchestra and to consult on several programmes, glad to support emerging Australian music and musicians during a time that, heading toward the1988 Bicentennial and unshackling itself from the colonial yoke, Australia was trying to ‘find itself’.
 The First Peoples had known where it was all along, of course, and I protested at the lack of diversity in the classical music scene during a time that, with one notable exception, there were no black or Asian faces on the Australian Opera stage or in the orchestras.

 The ‘70s and ‘80s was a time of great Australian TV and movie productions as Australia was enjoying a re-emerging sense of its own identity and history.
 “The Getting of Wisdom” stands out for me and I’ll never forget seeing the poignantly beautiful “We of the Never-Never” in 1982, when for the first and only time in my personal experience, an ordinary Australian audience at an ordinary screening at a cinema in George St, Sydney, broke into spontaneous applause for a movie.